ESMValGroup/ESMValTool_Tutorial/_episodes/11-dask-configuration.md

 In order to distribute the computations over the workers, Dask makes use of a *scheduler*.
 There are two different schedulers available.
-The default scheduler can be good choice for smaller computations that can run on a single computer, while the scheduler provided by the Dask Distributed package is more suitable for larger computations.
+The default scheduler can be a good choice for smaller computations that can run on a single computer, while the scheduler provided by the Dask Distributed package is more suitable for larger computations.